regreen/EMBD_public/embryocrop/README_embryocrop.md

 ### ABOUT embryoCropUI.py, screenCrop.py v1.0 ###
 References to the methods used in this application can be found in:
-A high-content imaging method for monitoring C. elegans embryonic development S. Wang1,2Ü, S.D.
-Ochoa1,3Ü, R.N.
-Khaliullin1,4Ü, Adina Gerson-Gurwitz1,5, Jeffrey Hendel1, Zhiling Zhao1, Ronald Biggs1, Andrew D. Chisholm6, Arshad Desai1, Karen Oegema1 *, and Rebecca A. Green1 *
+A high-content imaging method for monitoring C. elegans embryonic development S. Wang1,2‚Ä†, S.D.
+Ochoa1,3‚Ä†, R.N.
+Khaliullin1,4‚Ä†, Adina Gerson-Gurwitz1,5, Jeffrey Hendel1, Zhiling Zhao1, Ronald Biggs1, Andrew D. Chisholm6, Arshad Desai1, Karen Oegema1 *, and Rebecca A. Green1 *
 This repository https://github.com/renatkh/embryo_crop consists of two main Python programs:
 1. embryoCropUI: graphical user interface (GUI) version of our software, which can accommodate individual image stacks from a range of imaging platforms.
 This is the source code for a user-friendly executable version, which crops, rotates anterior-posterior, processes for drift correction, background subtraction and attenuation correction for individual image stacks.
-Cropped images are automatically saved to a ìcropî file in the location of the file selected to be cropped.
+Cropped images are automatically saved to a ‚Äúcrop‚Äù file in the location of the file selected to be cropped.
 Available as a platform specific executable (stand-alone program for MacOS or Windows that does not require Python installation, which can be found at (https://zenodo.org/record/1475442#.W9jvApNKiUl) or in .py format (this repository).

 2. screenCrop.py: Takes in multiwell, multipoint imaging data and crops, rotates anterior-posterior, processes for drift correction, and performs background subtraction and attenuation correction in batch.
 Requires Python, virtual environment, and .csv file with the file format and condition specifications delineated.
-Saves cropped files to new ìCroppedî folder with file structure as specified in .csv file.
+Saves cropped files to new ‚ÄúCropped‚Äù folder with file structure as specified in .csv file.
 This program is specific to our file structure and acquisition parameters, but can be modified to accommodate similarly structured data if users have Python expertise.

 ### SETUP ###
 Both programs (embryoCropUI.py and screenCrop.py)use specific versions of Python and Python modules, thus configuring an appropriate environment is essential for the programs to run.
 We recommend and provide instructions for installation of Git, Anaconda (includes Python3), and PyCharm to enable proper environment configuration (detailed instructions below). **Note- MacOS distribution of embryoCropUI.UI is only compatible with Mac OS X 10.11 and higher**